nguyenhailong/nguyenhailong.github.io/_posts/2018-06-05-Hive Performance Checklist.md

 title: "Hive Performance Checklist"
 author: long_nguyen
 modified:
-excerpt: "Performance checklist for optimizing Hive performanc"
+excerpt: "Checklist for optimizing Hive performance."
 tags: []
 ---
 Apache Hive is a data warehouse software project built on top of Hadoop for providing data summarization, query and analysis.
 Hive is a SQL-like language so that it is easy to use and becomes popular to programmers.
 However, one of the biggest challenges Hive users face is the slow response time.